jmalp/The-Job-Hunting-AI-Web-Tool/README.md

 [Deployed Website](https://placeholder-link.com)

+To interact with the application, you can either create your own account or use the following test credentials:

+Username: testing@oregonstate.edu
+Password: virtualexpo2024

 This website is fully functional and allows you to interact with all the features of our project without needing to set up anything locally.

 ## Running the Code Locally